Zemia Rodnô

 Zemia Rodnô ([zɛmja rɔdˈnɞ], lit.
 Motherland) is a Kashubian patriotic song commonly regarded as the anthem of Kashubia and its people.
-Its author is Jan Trepczyk, an prominent Kashubian activist, which wrote the song in 1954.
+Its author is Jan Trepczyk, a prominent Kashubian activist, which wrote the song in 1954.
 The first symphonic performance was done in 2006 by the Kashubian-Pomeranian Association.

 Text

 Use

 Zemia Rodnô is the official anthem (or official song) of the following groups: